mje1281/new-comparison-chart/README.md

 The goal of this task is to have you build what we've been calling a `data context` which transforms API data into the API of the component which will render the data for our users.
 The data context you build should transform the data in `sampleData` and pipe that into the `data` prop for the React component `<ComplexBarChart />`.

-The structure of the `sampleData` is as follows:
+The structure of the `sampleData` is as follows (think of it as several responses from an API, hence the normalization):
 ```
 goals: [ <goal> ]
 groupings: {